Areas of Special Interest

 - Member of the NZ Association of Counsellors (MNZAC)

-- Member International Centre for Emotionally Focused Therapy (ICEEFT)
+- Member International Center for Excellence in Emotionally Focused Therapy (Ottawa)

 - Certified Emotionally Focused Couple Therapist